aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-formatting/alignment-settings/_index.md

 #### **Text Control**

-The following section discusses how to control text by setting text wrapping, shrink to fit and other formatting options.
+The following section discusses how to control text by setting text wrapping, shrink‑to‑fit, and other formatting options.

 ##### **Wrapping Text**